ckupchak/KupchakLab/_pages/research.md

 # Research

-This group is undertaking multiple research projects in developing quantum communication devices and practical quantum memory buffers.
-Such innovative devices will have major implications in future quantum networks capable of many powerful operations.
-The most immediate being full secure data encryption through quantum key distribution
+Our group pursues multiple projects focused on the development of quantum communication devices and practical quantum memory buffers using light.
+The end goal is that these devices will serve as the components that will comprise the quantum networks of the not too distant future.
+These networks will be capable of many powerful applications including fully secure data encryption through quantum key distribution.

-Our long term vision for the laboratory involves contributing to the training of students and personnel with a unique quantum skill set.
-This means opening our lab doors to upper-year engineering projects, where students will use tools and devices that they will likely encounter as future quantum communications engineers.
-We believe that the field of quantum communications is quickly transitioning from a research field into an engineering discipline and that this is already creating an increasing demand for trained personnel.
+The field of quantum communications is presently at a stage of transition from a research field into an engineering discipline and bring force a demand personnel trained with a unique sill set.
+Hence, our lab is aldedicated to training and mentoring of students to enter the future quantum workforce.
+Projects will allow students to become trained and skilled tools and devices that they will encounter as future quantum communications engineers.

 ### Robust Quantum Memory Systems for Real-World Deployment